apsy3677/Study/DS-2025/Favorite_Project_Details.md

 ### Why This is a Great "Favorite Project"
 - **High Impact**: Prevented potential chip redesigns costing millions of dollars
-- **Technical Complexity**: Novel approach combining static analysis with formal verification
+- **Technical Complexity**: Unique approach combining static analysis with formal verification
 - **Innovation**: Created new capabilities previously unavailable in the industry
 - **Visible Results**: Improved verification coverage from ~85% to 97% for critical designs
 - **Leadership Component**: Led cross-team effort and mentored junior engineers